Roshi617/simple-RAID-pyautogui-scripts/README.md

 ## How to setup Python 3 for these scripts

--Run "pip install pyautogui" without quotes in some kind of terminal (Command Prompt works).
+Run "pip install pyautogui" without quotes in some kind of terminal (Command Prompt works).
 This will install the necessary dependencies needed to run my scripts.